 All teachers at Fakenham Junior School have regular updates on their training to enable them to provide for the needs of all pupils in their class.
-Four years ago we took part in 'Making sense of Autism' - raising awareness training run by Norfolk Educational Psychology & Specialist Support service (EPSS).
+Five years ago we took part in 'Making sense of Autism' - raising awareness training run by Norfolk Educational Psychology & Specialist Support service (EPSS).
+New teachers have undertaken this training online as they join us.